 These people want to slow down.
 Adrenaline is the last thing they want their body to produce.
 If fact, they would be delighted to get into a recliner, turn on something soothing, and go to sleep.
 What do they use?
 Clark Synthesis Tactile Sound Transducers.

 Can Tactile Sound Transducers really help you relax?
 Well, you don’t have to take our word for it.
 Here is what the authors say in this study published in 2019, “The results of the study indicated an improvement in feeling – a reduction in muscle tension, pain, fatigue, anxiety….”

 Not only is Tactile Sound used for relaxation, it is also used for therapeutic applications.
-Here is an article that gives a nice overview of vibroacoustic therapy.

 Some people are finding that Tactile Sound can reduce the amount of physical pain that they experience.
 Here is a 2018 research paper about back pain reduction from the Journal of Back and Musculoskeletal Rehabilitation.